Stuycs-K/project03-final-10-pany-wus-lil/DEVLOG.md

 Client is able to connect to server
 Server prints message when all three clients are connected and write to it ~ 1 hour

+### 2024-01-08 - Turns
+Server handles which client's turn it is
+Client has different behavior depending on if it's the client's turn or not
+Bug: sometimes client's turn functions normally, sometimes does not Removed sleep calls and clients seem to be working, more thorough testing will be conducted tomorrow Added infrastructure (debug print, sighandler, when server dies the clients die gracefully with it) ~ 2 hours